michaelpacifico/audio-narrative-2023spring/assets.md

       This work is licensed under the Attribution 4.0 License. https://creativecommons.org/licenses/by/4.0/

-Note: All other audio resources were recording by me (Michael Pacifico).
+Note: All other audio resources were recording by me "Michael Pacifico".